Stereotactic Body Radiation Therapy

-Stereotactic radiosurgery (SRS) is exciting technology combining the clinical expertise of the radiation oncologist with several technological advancements available in radiation oncology today.
-Physicians and patients are most familiar with radiation therapy delivered as external beam therapy in which relatively small amounts of radiation are precisely delivered to a cancer each day for several weeks.
-In contrast, SRS is a radiation therapy technique that delivers a single high dose of radiation to a cancer, as well as some benign diseases, with extreme precision.
-“Stereotactic” refers to the computerized 3-dimensional coordinate system used to locate a cancer within the brain or body.
-Contrary to the use of the term surgery in its name, radiosurgery is not an operation.
-Instead, SRS kills cancer through a non-invasive procedure performed in an outpatient setting without anesthesia.
+Stereotactic Radiation Therapy is exciting technology combining the clinical expertise of the radiation oncologist with technological advancements available in radiation oncology today.
+Physicians and patients are most familiar with radiation therapy delivered as external beam therapy in which a relatively small amount of radiation is precisely delivered to a cancer each day for several weeks.
+In contrast, stereotactic radiation therapy is a technique that delivers a high dose of radiation to a cancer, as well as some benign diseases, with extreme precision in only a few treatments.
+“Stereotactic” refers to the computerized 3-dimensional coordinate system used to locate a cancer within the body.

 Stereotactic body radiation therapy (SBRT) is a radiation therapy technique to deliver a high dose of radiation to small well-defined tumors outside of the brain.
 The radiation oncologist determines the appropriate use for SBRT taking into consideration the cancer type and location.
 Importantly, the radiation oncologist also evaluates the stage of the disease as well as the overall health of the patient.
 SBRT is typically used in the following situations:

 - small areas of metastatic disease involving the liver, adrenal gland, spine